jennyguidetti/NEO_analysis/README.md

 To get started with the project, follow these steps:

 ### Prerequisites
-Node.js: Ensure you have Node.js installed on your system.[Download Node.js here](https://nodejs.org/en)
+Ensure you have Node.js installed on your system.
+[Download Node.js here](https://nodejs.org/en)

 ### Setting Up the Project:
 1. Clone this repository to your local machine: